tapilab/protest/README.md

 **Gender inference**

 In this file the gender is infered through the name of the user.
-To run this notebook it is necessary to change 2 variables  - DATA (1st Cell) = directory of the file Classified_testingTweets.csv (classified tweets)
+To run this notebook it is necessary to change 2 variables: - DATA (1st Cell) = directory of the file Classified_testingTweets.csv (classified tweets)
 - DIREC (Cell #19) = directory of the file tweets.pkl (tweets with infered gender)

 **Age by name folder**